icnocop/SilverlightUnitTestAdapter/README.md

 Tools > Options... > Test > Un-check "For improved performance, only use test adapters in test assembly folder or as specified in runsettings file".

-Otherwise the following error occurs:
+Otherwise the following error occurs when trying to run a test:
 `Could not find test executor with URI 'executor://statlighttestadapter/v1'.
 Make sure that the test executor is installed and supports .net runtime version .`

 ## Installation